Why Human Error is NOT a Root Cause

 Human Error: I’ve seen many incident investigations and quality root cause analyses conclude that “human error” is the root cause of their problem.

-In this article, we will explore human error to see how you must go beyond human error to improve human performance and stop human error related incidents and quality issues.
+In this article, we will explore how you must go beyond human error to improve human performance and stop human error-related incidents and quality issues.

 We will explore:

 - Why human error is not a root cause